 Camping hammocks are pretty damn versatile and can be used as a rain cover, to hang out in, as a makeshift picnic blanket and, of course, as a comfortable bed in which to sleep.
 They even look cool and there ain’t nothing like inviting somebody attractive to spend a night in a hammock with you.
 It’s bound to be filled with LOLs.

-Nowadays, camping with hammocks is all the rage among travellers who are on a broke backpacker’s budget.
+Nowadays, camping with hammocks is all the rage among travelers who are on a broke backpacker’s budget.
 So let’s find yours right now!